Page Content

 Career opportunities and outlook

 Employment of massage therapists, including medical massage therapists, is expected to grow much faster than average, according to the Bureau of Labor Statistics.
 One reason is due to advances in medical research related to the use of massage therapy for medical purposes.
-Secondly, patient and provider interest in health promotion have spurred a greater need for medical massage therapists trained and proficient in working in a health care environment.
+Secondly, patient and provider interest in health promotion has spurred a greater need for medical massage therapists trained and proficient in working in a healthcare environment.

 As for opportunities for career advancement, some massage therapists transition into teaching or consultant roles.